 If you are retired and in your 70s, remember your RMDs.
 In other words, Required Minimum Distributions (RMDs) from retirement accounts.
 Under the SECURE ACT, in most circumstances, once you reach age 72, you must begin taking RMDs from most types of these accounts.

 Vow to focus on your overall health and practice sound financial habits in 2021.
 And don’t be afraid to ask for help from professionals who understand your individual situation.
 Give us a call if you would like to discuss.
-You can reach Drew Capital Group in Florida by calling (813) 820-0069.
+You can reach Drew Financial Private Capital in Florida by calling (813) 820-0069.

 October is Financial Planning Month which serves as a useful, annual checkpoint to make sure you are on track to meet your financial goals.
 A written, up-to-date financial plan encompasses not only investments, but risk management solutions, tax reduction strategies and estate planning.